-Spender, P. C. and Wallace, G.: Company Law and Practice.
-(Law Book Co. of A'asia Pty Ltd.) 1937.
+Spender, P. C., and Wallace, G.: Company Law and Practice.
+(Law Book Co. of A'asia Pty.
+Ltd.) 1937 (or successor volume based on new amendments to the law).

 15.11 Descriptive Economics

 The aim of this course is to acquaint the student with the organisation and operation of the Australian economy.
 It studies the factor endowment of Australia in terms of human resources (labour), mineral and agricultural resources (land), and the results of past economic activity (capital).